 - Host a socially-distanced, just-for-fun Corn Hole Tournament between your agency and Special Olympics athletes

-- Present Medals at one of our Spring Qualifying events!
+- Present Medals at one of our Winter Qualifying events!

 - Partner with a restaurant in town for a Tip-A-Cop fundraiser where officers work alongside the wait staff to earn “tips” or donations to Special Olympics Massachusetts.
 Invite Special Olympics teams to come out and dine with you, or even better — to greet patrons at the door.